carmelosammarco/GeoSpace/README.md

 My developed tools included in this environment and listed above are result of personal intellectual work and development, so as such I will not be held responsible for any use you make of it, nor for the results and conclusions you may find using them.
 Also Although I have cross-checked the whole code, I cannot warranty it is exempt of bugs.

-Please also to remember to cite them  if they help for research or jobs activities and let me know!.
+Please also to remember to cite them  if they help for research or jobs activities and let me know!

 Feedbacks ara well accepted of course